 A study at the University of Florence compared treatments in men with chronic bacterial prostatitis.
 A control group took just an antibiotic while the other group took the antibiotic along with a daily formula that contained stinging nettle with some other natural therapies such as turmeric, saw palmetto and quercetin.
 After a month of treatment, almost 90 percent of the men who took the formula containing stinging nettle had their prostatitis symptoms disappear compared to 27 percent of the control group that took only an antibiotic.

 The results were long-lasting.
 Not only did the stinging nettle herbal combination improve symptoms after a month, but all the members of the group that took stinging nettle formula were still symptom-free six months later compared to two patients in the group that took only an antibiotic.
 It is important to note that quercetin should not be used with certain antibiotics such as fluoroquinolones.
 Make sure your healthcare provider oversees your treatment program for chronic bacterial prostatitis and does not have you take quercetin and antibiotics at the same time.

 How To Get Stinging Nettle

 You can buy stinging nettle as a single-ingredient herb; but it seems to be most effective when combined with other natural therapies such as turmeric, quercetin and saw palmetto.
-All these ingredients along with more of the best prostate supplements are included in Prost-P10x, a formulation that promotes prostate health.

 Talk to your doctor before starting stinging nettle or other therapies.
 Occasional side effects may include rash, fluid retention and an upset stomach.